strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.2.1 =
+* Fixed warning when trying to load the "free" gateway on free level checkouts.

 = 1.7.2 =
 * Fixed the revenue/sales report to accurately track recurring sales and reports from earlier years.
 * Now trimming whitespace on any text field updated through the PMPro settings pages.
 This prevents issues like those that come up if you have whitespace in your Stripe API key, etc.  Thanks, Scott Sousa.